tensorpack/tensorpack/examples/Atari2600/README.md

 ./DQN.py --rom breakout.bin --task play --load pretrained.model
 ```

-A3C code and curve will be available soon.
-It learns much faster.
+A3C code will be released at the end of August.